spormuv/react-ultimate/19-the-wild-oasis-website/README.md

 # The Wild Oasis Website

+This is a customer-facing website of the "The Wild Oasis" small boutique hotel

-The hotel website is accessible to visitors, where they can explore the lodges (cabins) and book reservations
+The website is accessible to visitors, where they can explore the lodges (cabins) and book stays

 Signing in requires using your Google account